Mosamorphing/WTF-React/09_Hooks/readme.md

 }
 ```

-Here is how it works:
+Here’s how it works:

-First, define a reducer function that takes the current state (the initial value -- at first) and an action as arguments, and returns the next state.
-The reducer should be a pure function.
+First, define a reducer function that takes the current state (initially set to the starting value) and an action as arguments, and returns the next state.
+The reducer function should be a pure function.

-Then, call useReducer in your component, passing the reducer function and an initial state value.
+Next, call `useReducer` in your component, passing the reducer function and the initial state value.
+It looks like this:
-as follows :

 ```javascript
 const [state, dispatch] = useReducer(reducer, { count: 0 });
 ```

 It returns an array with two elements: the current state and a dispatch function.
-This is similar to useState whic returns the state and its setter.
-As a refresher, this is what I just said means;
+This is similar to `useState`, which returns the state and its setter function.
+Here's what this means:

 ```javascript
 const [counter, setCounter] = useState(0); //but we are not talking about useState so do not mix things up here
 ```

-For you to then make an update to the state, you have to use the dispatch function, while passing in the action object which typically has a type property that identifies with the type of action you want to follow the event.
+To update the state, you use the `dispatch` function, passing in an action object that typically has a `type` property to identify the action you want to perform.
+For example:
-It looks like this:

 ```javascript
 <button className="button" onClick={() => dispatch({ type: "increment" })}>